The Early Learning Coalition of Alachua County

 After your profile is changed to an “Active” status by ELCAC, Brandi Thomas will email you another locally created instructional packet to help you complete a VPK Application and VPK Contract.
 The VPK Application will consist of your VPK attendance policy, director, instructors, calendars, and classes.
 The VPK Contract will consist of auto-populated business information, FL Rule/Statute dictating the responsibilities of each party, and some additional voluntary options.
 The contracting process is complete when your VPK Contract is set to a “Certified” status by ELCAC.
 Then, you will be considered an approved VPK provider for Alachua County!

-If you have questions regarding VPK provider eligibility or the contracting process, please email Brandi Thomas (firstname.lastname@example.org).
-If you would like a general orientation, please email the ELCAC Director of Programs, Rachel Eubanks (email@example.com).
-You can also browse OEL’s website for more details about the SR Program: http://www.floridaearlylearning.com/school-readiness/school-readiness-providers.
+If you have questions regarding VPK provider eligibility, general information, or the contracting process, please email Brandi Thomas (email@example.com).
+You can also browse OEL’s website for more details about the VPK Program: http://www.floridaearlylearning.com/vpk/families/finding-local-vpk-programs.

 Thank you for your interest and efforts towards serving the children of Alachua County!